rails/rails/guides/source/action_controller_overview.md

 composite key value `["4", "2"]` and pass it to `Book.find`.
 The `extract_value`
 method may be used to extract arrays out of any delimited parameters.

+TODO: this section may not go here.
+Also test this out in code.
 ### The `default_url_options` Method

-You can set global default parameters for `url_for` by defining a method called `default_url_options` in your controller.
+You can set global default parameters for [`url_for`]( https://api.rubyonrails.org/classes/ActionView/RoutingUrlFor.html#method-i-url_for) by defining a method called `default_url_options` in your controller.
 This method must return a hash with the desired defaults, whose keys must be symbols:

 ```ruby
 class ApplicationController < ActionController::Base